-Cytoplasm Color Gradient Computation.
+Cytoplasm Color Gradient Computation

-To be able to apply a watershed to segment the cytoplasm, we should apply it on an image where the contours to be calculated correspond to watershed lines and the cytoplasm to catchment basins surrounded by them.
+To be able to apply a watershed to segment the cytoplasm, it should be appled on an image where the contours to be calculated correspond to watershed lines and the cytoplasm to catchment basins surrounded by them.
 The gradient transformation of the original image suits this condition.
 We use the color gradient in the RGB color space.
 Gradient is higher at the transition background-cytoplasm since there is a sharp color transition.
 The gradient was calculated using a 3x3 square structuring element on each of the three channels of the color RGB image.
-The norm of the gradient is computed and we get the maximum of its norm according to its direction.
+The norm of the gradient is computed as the norm of the three color components.